googleapis/python-compute/README.rst

 Authentication and Authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This client library supports authentication via `Google Application Default Credentials`_
-, or by providing a JSON
-key file for a Service Account.
+, or by providing a JSON key file for a Service Account.
 See examples below.

-Google Application Default Credentials (ADC) is the recommended way to authorize and authenticate
+`Google Application Default Credentials`_ (ADC) is the recommended way to authorize and authenticate
 clients.
-To learn how to create and obtain `Google Application Default Credentials`_.
-Here is an
-example of a client using ADC to authenticate:
+Here is an example of a client using ADC to authenticate:

 .. code-block:: python